The Bimblebox Alliance Inc. (TBA)

 Current office holders

-The membership fee is $10 per person.
+The membership fee is a one-off payment of $10 per person.
 The Bimblebox Alliance Inc. (TBA Inc) was formed in 2014 with the goal to protect the Bimblebox Nature Refuge and other Protected Areas through conservation and other activities.
 Bimblebox Nature Refuge is located in western Central Queensland and is one of the few remaining undisturbed ecosystems of this type in the Eastern Desert Uplands bioregion.
 For more information on the Nature Refuge please go to https://bimblebox.org/ or contact Paola on phone 07 49853459 or 07 49853474 or email .

 The Objects of TBA Inc are:

 - To protect the natural environment;

 - To conserve the natural values of Bimblebox Nature Refuge;